awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-list-parts.md

 *Type*: String

 **SHA256TreeHash**
-The SHA256 tree hash value that Amazon Glacier calculated for the part\.
+The SHA256 tree hash value that Glacier calculated for the part\.
 This field is never `null`\.
 *Type*: String

 **VaultARN**